Marcel Griaule

 Featured:

-Born in Ainsy-sur-Armençon, Griaule received a good education and was preparing to become an engineer and enrolled at the prestigious Lycée Louis-le-Grand when in 1917 at the end of World War I he volunteered to become a pilot in the French airforce.
+Born in Aisy-sur-Armançon, Griaule received a good education and was preparing to become an engineer and enrolled at the prestigious Lycée Louis-le-Grand when in 1917 at the end of World War I he volunteered to become a pilot in the French Air Force.

 In 1933 he received a diploma from the École Pratique des Hautes Études in religion.

 Griaule is remembered for his work with the blind hunter Ogotemmeli and his elaborate exegeses of Dogon myth (including the Nommo) and ritual.
 His study of Dogon masks remains one of the fundamental works on the topic.
-Today, some anthropologists argue that his elaborate accounts around the cosmic egg and original vibrations do not accurately reflect Dogon belief, but these critiques have been largely refuted.
+A number of anthropologists are highly critical of his work and argue that his claims about Sirius and his elaborate accounts of cosmic eggs and mystic vibrations do not accurately reflect Dogon belief.

 Griaule is the father of anthropologist Geneviève Calame-Griaule.